GFite/purplepaper/finx-io/src/pages/docs/v2/05-litepaper/index.md

 Our mission is to give Capital Markets Participants more choice in Security and Portfolio Analytics.

-Up until now, the industry has been overwhelmingly dominated by a few monopoly providers who extract high fees for the services they provide.
-While the value of these services is undeniable, the cost of implementation and managing multiple vendors creates wasted expense and unnecessary work.
+For most of the history of capital markets, the industry has been overwhelmingly dominated by a few extremely large data and solution vendors who extract high fees for the services they provide.
+While the value of these services is undeniable, the cost is made higher by aging technologies, implemenation projects, ongoing maintenance and IT burdens such as security and redundancy.
+The lack of heated competition in many sectors of the space has left customers wanting for easier, cheaper solutions but few companies have been able to surmount the high barriers to entry that exist.

-Additionally, many of the high quality inputs to generating analytics must be source separately and then assembled by technical staff.
+Additionally, many of these high quality inputs to generating analytics must be sourced separately and from multiple vendors.
+Then the local teams must assembled these many systems into something resembling cogent analysis.
 Finding quantitative analysts who can both understand the complex methodologies involved **and** write the code to utilize the inputs has created a significant barrier to analyzing complex securities such as mortgage-backed instruments.

-We fulfill our mission to provide choice by covering the entire global bond market to produce street-standard results, available without implementation on the cloud.
+We plan to provide more choice by covering the entire global bond market to produce superior street-standard results, available without implementation on the cloud, at faster speeds and lower costs than the competition.

 ## Services